 Disqus subsequently changed its API, and the specific approach used by Troll Hunter no longer works, but I wondered if a similar approach would work at Birther Report.
-The initial goal was to figure out the identity of the BR commenter named ★FALCON★.
+There were two initial goals: one was to determine if any prominent person was secretly a birther, and the second was to figure out the identity of the BR commenter named ★FALCON★.
 BR uses the IntenseDebate plug-in, and to my knowledge it has no public API.
 It does, however, leak user email MD5 hashes for commenters who use Avatars supplied by gravatar.com, that is, most of them.

 In order to display the avatar (unless the user signs in with Facebook), IntenseDebate generates a URL, for example this one for me: